joelunn/GoSpooky/README.md

 # GoSpooky
-Dockerised Golang Implementation of Spooky
+Dockerised Golang Implementation of Spooky a Inventory & Orchestration tool for Information Systems.